honorsprogramguy/git/README.md

 | reset | Resets the terminal display |
 | man [command] | Show the help for 'command' |
 | whatis [command] | Gives a one-line description of 'command' |

+## Creating a Repo For the *1st time*
+Creating GitHub repos, saving changes to your github, and accessing folders and files through terminal is part of every Developer's essential tools.
+Navigating and using the terminal is not easy, but you can always find support with a quick google search.